abw/badger-utils/website/sort.md

 // ]
 ```

-## numberSort(field)
+## numberSort(field) {#numberSort}

-Function to return a function that will sort an array of objects by
+Factory function which returns a function that will sort an array of objects
-comparing the `field` property of each as floating point
+by comparing the `field` property of each as floating point numbers.
-numbers.

 ```js
 const constants = [